laubits/dreamstack-graphql/README.md

 ## TELOS DreamStack

-This repository is part of the TELOS DreamStack Project which provides a set of guidelines, tools and starters to speed up dApp development following best practices for security, performance and maintainability.
-The project is maintained by [blockmatic.io](https://blockmatic.io) and it's sponsored by the TELOS token holders through the [Telos Works -Telos Worker Proposal System](https://medium.com/telos-foundation/telos-user-guide-understanding-worker-proposals-ef5df8ee2a17)
+This repository is part of the TELOS DreamStack Project which provides a set of guidelines, tools and starters to speed up dApp development following best practices for security, performance and maintainability of your application.

 Learn more https://telosdreamstack.io